 For Montreal baseball boosters, the prospect of MLB returning here has never been brighter, mostly because many of the factors that contributed to the Expos' demise have been addressed and, in many cases, fixed.
 However, there are a number of things that need to be sorted out before one meaningful pitch is thrown in this town.

 Montreal Isn't Even a 'Baseball Town'

-Aside from some die-hards and media types, most people here don't give a shit about baseball.
+Other than for some die-hards and media types, it isn't.
 But as Montreal-born, Denver-based baseball writer Jonah Keri, author of a kickass book about the Expos, says, that doesn't matter.
 "The average Montrealer doesn't give a crap, but neither do most people in New York, Los Angeles, or Chicago," he says.
 "The point is to have a big enough base to make it work."

 He thinks a base of 20,000 season-ticket holders would stabilize the franchise enough to give it some legs, to make it viable enough to sustain in the long-term.

-But a new stadium and team wouldn't just be offering Montrealers a chance to catch a ball game on a Friday night.
+But a new stadium and teal wouldn't just be offering Montrealers a chance to catch a ball game on a Friday night.
 It would anchor a whole slate of entertainment options.

 That kind of investment—estimated cost would be minimum a billion dollars to purchase a team and get a stadium built—would be just peaches to a lot of people, beginning with Montreal's mayor, Denis Coderre, whose "Montreal is back" has become an at-times unconvincing mantra of his.

 (A cynic might add that the city's notorious construction industry would love to see a new baseball stadium project too, for all the wrong reasons.)